Chippenham Without: Allington

 Allington hamlet, west of Chippenham and just north of the A420 road towards Bristol, has always been part of Chippenham Without.
 Nearby, Bolehyde Manor is a Grade II* listed 17th-century manor house.

 Fowlswick

 A farm, formerly a manor held by Malmesbury Abbey.
 A substantial moated mansion was replaced by Fowleswick Farmhouse in the 17th century.

 Sheldon

 The site of a deserted medieval village, the principal remains of which are the Grade I listed Sheldon Manor, which dates to the 14th century; the adjacent small private chapel was built around 1450.
 Sheldon School, a secondary school in Chippenham, takes its name from here.

 Governance

 The parish elects a parish council.
 It is in the area of Wiltshire Council unitary authority, which is responsible for all significant local government functions.
 The parish is part of Kington electoral division, which also covers several rural parishes north of Chippenham, and elects one Wiltshire councillor.

-The parish falls within the UK Parliament constituency of North Wiltshire.
+The parish falls within the UK Parliament constituency of South Cotswolds.